Vortitron/WeatherAnimations/README.md

 This approach ensures optimal performance across different display types while providing the best visual experience for each.

+### Temperature Display

+The library now supports fetching and displaying temperature data from Home Assistant alongside the weather animation:

+- Indoor temperature from a configurable sensor entity (default: `sensor.t_h_sensor_temperature`)
+- Outdoor temperature from a configurable sensor entity (default: `sensor.sam_outside_temperature`)
+- Forecast minimum and maximum temperatures (extracted from the weather entity)

+Temperature information is displayed in a compact format at the bottom of the screen during animations, showing:
+- Current indoor and outdoor temperatures
+- Min/max forecast temperatures

+This provides a complete weather overview at a glance without requiring user interaction.

 ## Installation

 ### Libraries Installation